-Once you have made your application for a claim, the CICA will review your case to see if you are eligible for compensation.
+Once you have completed your CICA claim form and submitted the relevant evidence, the CICA will review your case to see if you are eligible for compensation.
 Factors taken into account include:

-yourconduct prior and during the assault, including any previous criminal convictions you may have evidenceto support your claim includingpolice and hospital records.
+- Your conduct prior and during the assault, including any previous criminal convictions you may have

-After your case has been reviewed, the CICA will let you know if your case was successful.
-If it declines your application, we can consider carefully with you the merit in any subsequent review or any subsequent appeal.
+After your criminal injury claim has been reviewed, the CICA will let you know if your case was successful.
+If it declines your application, it is best to seek legal advice whether is merit to pursuing a subsequent review or appeal.

 If you are the victim or witness of a crime and want to speak to somebody about your experiences, Victim Support, an independent charity, offers its help to 1.5 million people every year to offer its help.